This list includes all the companies showing more than ten consecutive years with a dividend increase.

 You can download the Dividend Achievers List here:

-If I had to list all of the dividend achievers that are in my portfolio, this article would go way too long.
-Therefore, I decided to share with you 4 of my favorite Achievers that are not yet part of the Dividend Aristocrats or Dividend Kings list.
+If I had to list all the dividend achievers that are in my portfolio, this article would go way too long.
+Therefore, I decided to share with you 5 of my favorite Achievers that are not yet part of the Dividend Aristocrats or Dividend Kings list.

 Microsoft is one of the oldest and newest tech companies at the same time.
-While it benefits from a strong core business model generating cash flow, management has proven its ability to develop other growth vectors.
-Its most recent success is called Azure, which is No. 2 in public cloud services.
+While it benefits from a strong core business generating cash flow through a subscription-based model, management has proven its ability to develop other growth vectors as well.
+Its most recent success is called Azure, which is now No. 2 in public cloud services.
 Azure is on a path for strong growth over the coming years.
-Finally, its strong relationship with corporate America opens the door for additional cross-selling opportunities as the cloud business expands.
+Cloud services will also be part of the future of any serious business.
+Speaking of which, its strong relationship with corporate America opens the door for additional cross-selling opportunities as the cloud business expands.
 You will rarely see a company with such a strong dividend triangle.

 A Decade of Growth is Not Everything